 Yet, counterproductively, many people hold their breath while concentrating.

-It’s estimated that 80% of us forget to breathe when reading our emails or using our electronics.
-(15)
+It’s estimated that 80% of us unconsciously hold our breath when reading emails or using electronic devices.

-This habit is known as “email apnea” and it can destroy your concentration and put your brain in a fog.
+This habit is known as “email apnea” or “screen apnea” and it can destroy concentration and put your brain in a fog.

-The antidote is to practice breathing deeply from your diaphragm, not from your chest.
+The antidote is to practice breathing deeply from your diaphragm, not your chest.

 Train Your Brain to Concentrate